USFWS/intro-to-quarto/README.md

 ```
 :::

-3. From this new RStudio project, install R package dependencies:
+4. Open this new RStudio project, if it's not already open.
+5. Install the R package dependencies:

 ::: {.small}
 ``` r